 - Your study, internship or research must be a recognised part of your study programme at Leiden University, for which you will receive a minimum of 10 study credits.

 - You must be selected for an exchange spot or your activity abroad must be approved by your programme's Board of Examiners.

 - The study, research or internship must be a minimum of 7 weeks and a maximum of 12 months in duration.

 - The study, research or internship must start between 1 June 2023 and 1 June 2024.

 - You are a talented student which for example can be proven by your academic records, extra-curricular activities and/or previous experiences that have contributed to your studies.

 - During your stay abroad you must continue to pay the statutory tuition fee to Leiden University.

-- Within two months of completing your period abroad, you must complete a Holland Scholarship Statement, have it signed by your International Exchange Coordinator, and submit it to: email@example.com.
+- Within two months of completing your period abroad, you must email your Study Abroad report to: firstname.lastname@example.org.